Aconcagua gear list: all you need for summit success

 Specialist gear

 I had most of the gear beforehand but there were some specialist items I needed.
 I buy nearly all my outdoor equipment from Cotswold Outdoor.
-It’s by far the best outdoor shop in the UK.
+If you’re based in the US, then we recommend REI.

 Atlas & BOots